mozilla/bigquery-backfill/backfill/2020-03-30-gcs-error/README.md

 * Verify dedupe script
   * `DEBUG=true ./stage_deduplicated.sh` and check within bq console
   * Based on a dry run, the job is expected to scan 1.42362 TB
+* Run deduplication into `moz-fx-data-backfill-31`
+  * Runtime of 37 minutes
+* Run `validation.sh` to check table counts before and after de-duplication
+  * Copy `validation.table_counts` into `moz-fx-data-shared-prod:analysis.bug1625560_table_counts`
+  * It is difficult to decouple dupes from within errors vs dupes within production tables, but overall the de-deuplication rate is low enough (0.1%) across all documents to conclude that these documents are indeed missing.
+    There are a total of 64M rows that are added to the production tables across 10 days.
+[5]

 [1] Running `launch-dataflow-job.sh`: